Saturday, 24 August 2024

 Shakespeare was sculpted by many sculptors in the 18th Century including Rysbrack, Roubiliac, and Scheemakers in several versions.

-The pose was first used on the statue of Shakespeare by the sculptor Giovanni Battista Guelphi on the Craggs monument in Westminster Abbey which was designed by James Gibbs (see images below).
+The pose was first used by the Italian sculptor Giovanni Battista Guelphi, who had been brought to England by Lord Burlington in 1720, on the figure of Craggs on his monument of c.
+1724/7 in Westminster Abbey, which was designed by James Gibbs (see images below).

 For Guelfi see my blog post - http://bathartandarchitecture.blogspot.co.uk/2015/08/notes-on-giovanni-battista-guelfi-16912.html

-The pose of the statue on the Craggs Monument in Westminster Abbey by Giovanni Guelfi (1690 -? )(fl 1714 - 1734) was very influential on future monuments - the Westminster Abbey monument to Shakespeare by Scheemakers of 1740 being the prime example, a short and not exhaustive list of further examples -
+The pose of the statue on the Craggs Monument in Westminster Abbey by Giovanni Guelfi (1690 -? )(fl 1714 - 1734) was very influential on future monuments and portraits - the Westminster Abbey monument to Shakespeare by Scheemakers of 1740 being the prime example, a short and not exhaustive list of further examples of this pose -

 This pose was used on the monument of 1746 to William and Elizabeth Powlett at St George's Church West Grinstead by Michael Rysbrack.